Our unique analysis of the bills Lightfoot sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

-From Jan 1985 to Sep 1996, Lightfoot missed 165 of 6,125 roll call votes, which is 2.7%.
-This is worse than the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
+From Jan 1985 to Sep 1996, Lightfoot missed 166 of 6,127 roll call votes, which is 2.7%.
+This is on par with the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: